rzlams/alicante-schools-map/README.md

-# Alicante Schools Map
+# Alicante Schools and Rental Properties Map

-An interactive map displaying schools in Alicante, Spain.
-This application allows users to view school locations, track visit status, quota availability, and add comments for each school.
+An interactive map displaying schools and rental houses in Alicante, Spain.
+This application allows users to view both educational institutions and rental properties, track visit status, manage quota/availability information, and add comments for each location.

 ## Deployment